Michael Carrick: Man Utd has to be 'challenging for title'

 The 35-year-old isn't fussy about the shape of his silverware.

-In the midst of a Europa League last 16 tie against FC Rostov, Carrick describes potential Champions League qualification via Europe's second-tier competition as an "added incentive" but once again insists it's all about that "winning feeling."
+In the midst of a Europa League last-16 tie against FC Rostov -- this week's first leg in Russia ended 1-1 -- Carrick describes potential Champions League qualification via the continent's second-tier competition as an "added incentive" but once again insists it's all about that "winning feeling."

-"There's no hiding from the fact that the Champions League is the place we all want to be but we've got an opportunity in the Europa League," says Carrick.
+"There's no hiding from the fact that the Champions League is the place we all want to be, but we've got an opportunity in the Europa League," Carrick says.
 "We want to take that as well."

 Testimonial